bcoin-org/bcoin/README.md

    fee, and potential addition of a change address.
 3. __Scripting__: Compilation of the of the input scripts (minus the signatures).
 This will fill `n` empty signature slots (`OP_0`).
-   - __Potential recalculation of the fee__: Now that the redeem script is available to the primitive TX object, it can likely calculate a lower fee.
-     Add value to the change address if the fee is lower than we thought.
 4. __Signing__: Signing of the inputs.
 If this is a multisig transaction, we have to wait for other signers to sign it before it is finalized.
    - __Finalization__: Once the final signer signs the transaction, empty